Maurdekye/satisfactory_factory_planner/README.md

 ## Further Usage Details

-By default, the program will choose the first applicable recipe from `recipes.json` for the product you are trying to create, and will use that to plan your factory.
-If you would like it to use an alternative recipe, you can list the recipes in the file for a product with `--list-recipes`, and then select that recipe for use in planning with `--recipes`.
+By default, the program will choose the first applicable recipe from `recipes.json` for each of the products it utilizes, and will use those to plan your factory.
+If you would like it to use alternative recipes, you can list the recipes in the file for a given product with `--list-recipes`, and then select that recipe's index for use in planning with `--recipes`.
 If the recipe you want isn't listed in the config file, then you may need to add it to the file yourself manually.

 ## Options